SFU-CMPT-201/lecture-notes/04-scheduling.md

 ### Shortest Remaining Time First (SRTF)

-* Assume for the sake of discussion, we know how long each process takes.
+* Again, for the sake of discussion, assume we know how long each process takes.
 * Schedule the process with the shortest remaining execution time.
 * This one's *preemptive*.
 * Example